tldr-pages/tldr/pages/common/pgbench.md

 # pgbench

-> pgbench — run a benchmark test on PostgreSQL
+> Run a benchmark test on PostgreSQL.
 > More information: <https://www.postgresql.org/docs/10/pgbench.html>.

 - Initialize database example with scaling option of 50 times the default size: